jasonjac2/OneMoreWiki/Favorites.md

 ### Manage Favorites
 Opens the Settings dialog and shows the Favorites Manager sheet

+### Save Custom Snippet
+Saves the selected content as a new named snippet.
+Once saved, the snippet can be inserted onto any page, at any location, by clicking the snippet on the Favorites menu.

+Snippets can be used to easily insert repeatable content such as custom styled tables, blocks of text, signature lines, etc.

+### Manage Custom Snippets
+Opens the Settings dialog and shows the Snippets Manager sheet

 ### OneNote Keyboard Shortcuts
 This is a special link that can be enabled in the [Favorites Manager](Settings).